-Blackbird: an online journal of literature and the arts was founded in 2002 by the Department of English at Virginia Commonwealth University and New Virginia Review, Inc. The journal is currently published by the Department of English; Mary Flinn, former director of NVR, Inc. continues as one of two senior editors.
+Blackbird: an online journal of literature and the arts was founded in 2002 by the Department of English at Virginia Commonwealth University and New Virginia Review, Inc. The journal is currently published by the VCU Department of English; Cofounder Mary Flinn, former director of New Virginia Review, continues as one of the journal’s senior editors.

 Find the most recent issue of Blackbird at blackbird.vcu.edu

-Since the formal startup in 2001 and the first issue in 2002, many individuals have worked to make Blackbird a success.
-The journal has joined together undergraduate, MA, MFA and PhD students, alumni, and community volunteers and has evolved, over more than fifteen years, protocols and best practices for manuscript screening, copyflow, media production, and online publishing.
+Since the formal startup in 2001 and the first issue in 2002, many have worked to make Blackbird a success.
+The journal has joined together undergraduate, MA, MFA and PhD students, alumni, and community volunteers; it has evolved, over more than sixteen years, protocols and best practices for manuscript screening, copyflow, media production, and online publishing.

 Undergraduate and graduate students may apply to work for Blackbird as interns.
 Intern alums, English department alums, and community members with an interest or relevant experience may also apply as volunteers.
 Journal staff have the opportunity to work with manuscript selection, copyediting, audio capture and editing, photo editing, and page building.